A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications

 Although accurate CSIR is generally feasible to obtain, its main drawback lies in the reduction of spectral efficiency caused by pilot symbol transmission.
 This limitation becomes pronounced when the number of antennas is large, even in slowly varying channels, or when the channel varies rapidly, even with relatively few antennas \cite{mimo_tran}.
 Regarding CSIT, its accurate acquisition is considerably more challenging, as it is affected by factors that do not compromise CSIR, including limited and quantized feedback and feedback delays that lead to outdated CSIT, among others \cite{imcsit}, \cite{ojom}.
 Moreover, the feedback channel always consumes additional power and spectral resources.

-In this context, noncoherent schemes, where neither the transmitter nor the receiver has CSI, are particularly attractive for short-packet communications with low-latency requirements and high user mobility, where conventional channel estimation is costly or unreliable.
-While not adopted in current wireless standards, they represent a promising research direction with potential applications in paradigms such as ultra-reliable low-latency communications (URLLC), Internet of Things (IoT) networks with significant energy and bandwidth constraints, and massive MIMO systems operating in rapidly time-varying channels \cite{thesis}.
+In this context, noncoherent schemes, where neither the transmitter nor the receiver has CSI, are particularly attractive for short-packet communications with low-latency requirements and high user mobility, where conventional channel estimation is costly or unreliable, as well as for systems based on short bursts transmissions.
+While not adopted in current wireless standards, they represent a promising research direction with potential applications in paradigms such as ultra-reliable low-latency communications (URLLC), Internet of Things (IoT) networks with significant energy and bandwidth constraints, and massive MIMO systems operating in rapidly time-varying channels \cite{thesis}, \cite{nonch_review}.